GuidanceMantras/GuidanceMantras/README.md

 ## Business
 - Do your own research on this topic
+- In business, nobody knows everything, often people start business with just littel knowledge
+- But basic minimum knowledge is necessary in business
+- In business, never ever  you everything by yourself.

 ### Business_stratergy
 - Dynamic pricing
 - Offering different plans for an exmple, 2 months, 3 months plan